Hope everything's going well for you here in the holidays.

 And tell me if I'm right.

-Doesn't Robert Gibbs look like Radar O'Reilly from MASH Gary Burgoff called and he is not pleased with that.
+Doesn't Robert Gibbs look like Radar O'Reilly from NASH?

 I said, good for you, ma'am.

-It is the Wednesday Rush Limbaugh Show, the final Wednesday Rush Limbaugh show, and tomorrow's the final Rush Limbaugh show of the year.
+It is the Wednesday Rush Limbaugh Show, the final Wednesday Rush Limbaugh Show, and tomorrow's the final Rush Limbaugh show of the year.

-I'm Mark Davis filling in today, and let's get back to some more of your calls.
+And let's get back to some more of your calls.

-President was inaugurated January twentieth, right?
+President was inaugurated January 20th, right?

 Well, it took him about eight months to get to this guy.

-It was the middle of September when President Obama said that he intends to nominate Errol Southers as the uh top TSA guy.
+It was the middle of September when President Obama said that he intends to nominate Errol Southers as the top TSA guy.

-1800-282-2882-1800-282-2882 on the Rush Limbaugh Show.
+1-800-282-2882-1-800-282-2882 on the Rush Limbaugh Show.

-There's all kinds of magnificent stuff to be found there.
+Even when we fill-in guys are hanging out, there's all kinds of magnificent stuff to be found there.

 We are in the lovely country of Bend, Oregon.

-Scott, Mark Davis in for Rush.
+Scott, Mark Davis, in for Rush.

 How are you?

-Hey Mark, I'm doing great.
+I'm doing great.

 I'd like to see that happen in a union situation.